 JAMIE HARMON – Naturally dyed, multi-colored Merino/angora/alpaca blend yarn from Vermont.
-We carry heavy worsted weight multi-colors skeins, worsted solid color mini skeins, and DK weight solid colors.
+We carry heavy worsted weight multi-color skeins (“rainbow yarn”) and DK weight solid colors.
 Emily’s favorite yarn and great for soft warm mittens!

-LAURA’S LOOM – DK and lace British wool yarns, locally sourced in the Yorkshire Dales and Cumbria: Bluefaced Leicester, Hebridean, Shetland, and Alpaca/BFL blend.
+LAURA’S LOOM – DK British wool yarns, locally sourced in the Yorkshire Dales and Cumbria: Bluefaced Leicester tweed (dyed and natural marl), Bluefaced Leicester undyed (5 left), and Alpaca/BFL blend (5 left).

 PALMER FAMILY FARM – Wonderful natural colored and dyed yarns in 100% CVM/ Romeldale; 60% CVM/40% Angora; and 90% CVM/10% Nylon; as well as rovings.
 This small sheep farm in Tolland, Connecticut, raises CVM/Romeldale sheep, a “rare breed sheep noted for its fine quality and softness. … Our wool is processed in an environmentally sound mill.”
 (Still River Mill, CT)

-SOJOURNER DESIGNS Meadow Muffins, hand-dyed 75% local wool/25% nylon, sport weight, in heathery colors put up in 1 oz. mini-cakes, Florence, Massachusetts.
+SOJOURNER DESIGNS Meadow Muffins, hand-dyed 75% local wool/25% nylon, sport weight, in heathery colors put up in 1 oz. mini-cakes (4 left), Florence, Massachusetts.

 Here are the commercial yarns we carry:

 BARLETTYARNS – 2-ply New England wool, perfect for sweaters, hats, mittens – “Bartlettyarns are spun on the “woolen system” for a traditional home-spun appearance, softer twist and more bloom than worsted [spun] yarns.”
 Located in Harmony, Maine, this is the oldest operating woolen spun in the U.S., started in 1821.